ComunidadBioInfo/cdsb2019/welcome_email.md

 Fourth.
 We will use git and GitHub, specially during days 4 and 5 of the workshop, with a class covering both during day 3.
 At https://happygitwithr.com/github-acct.html you will find recommendations on how to choose your username.
 Briefly, use your university email if you have one and choose a username that could become your website such as http://lcolladotor.github.io/ or https://tereom.netlify.com/.
 At https://happygitwithr.com/install-git.html you can find instructions on how to install git in your computer.

-Finally, in the collaborative proyects section https://github.com/ComunidadBioInfo/cdsb2019#proyectos-colaborativos-collaborative-projects we ask that you share ideas for R packages o activities that you want to work on during the last two days of the workshop.
+Finally, in the collaborative proyects section https://github.com/ComunidadBioInfo/cdsb2019#proyectos-colaborativos-collaborative-projects we ask that you share ideas for R packages or activities that you want to work on during the last two days of the workshop.
 For this part, you will need to create a GitHub account https://github.com/join.
 Send us an email with your GitHub username once you have it.

 Thank you,
 Leonardo